zlagpacan/437_OoO/README.md

   - responsible for misspeculated instruction kill logic
     - sends instruction kill information to dispatch unit to restore effective architectural register state
     - sends instruction kill information to execution pipelines to get rid of any lingering misspeculated work which can block useful work or mess up new post-speculation architectural state
-      - especially relevant for loads and stores which can have long latencies and take up precious memory access slots
+      - especially relevant for loads and stores which can have long latencies and take up precious memory access slots in the LSQ

 ### icache